nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     4. Test case: `create_venue v/Victoria Hall d/Popular concert hall`<br>
     Expected: Victoria Hall should appear in the list of venues with a description "Popular concert hall".
 Capacity should be set to a default of 10.

+### Creating a person
+1. Adding a person record for John Doe
+    1. Prerequisites: a person by the same name cannot already exist.
+If it is present as a record in the system, delete it.

+    2. Test case: `add n/John Doe e/johnd@example.com `<br>
+    Expected: There should be an error stating that the the booking command is invalid.
+This is due to a missing phone number.

+    3. Test case: `add n/John Doe p/98765432`<br>
+    Expected: There should be an error stating that the the booking command is invalid.
+This is due to a missing email.

+    4. Test case: `add n/John Doe p/98765432 e/johnd@example.com `<br>
+    Expected: John Doe should appear in the list of persons with the number 98765432 and email johnd@example.com.

+### Creating a booking
+1. Adding a booking for Victoria Hall
+    1. Prerequisites: a venue by the same name already exist and a venue by the name of Hall does not exist.
+If it is not present as a record in the system, create one.
+Similarly for the email of a person booking, create one if not present

+    2. Test case: `create_booking b/example@gmail.com v/Hall d/For FYP Meeting. bs/2012-01-31 22:59:59 be/2012-01-31 23:59:59`<br>
+    Expected: There should be an error stating that the venue does not exist in the system

+    3. Test case: `create_booking v/Victoria Hall d/For FYP Meeting. bs/2012-01-31 22:59:59 be/2012-01-31 23:59:59`<br>
+    Expected: There should be an error stating that the the booking command is invalid.
+This is due to a missing email.

+    4. Test case: `create_booking b/example@gmail.com v/Hall d/For FYP Meeting. bs/2012-01-31 22:59:59 be/2012-01-31 23:59:59`<br>
+    Expected: A booking for Victoria Hall should appear in the list of bookings with a description "For FYP Meeting." with a date range from 31st Jan 2012, 22:59:59 to 23:59:59.

 ### Deleting a person